Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance

 \begin{description} \item[Stochastic Dominance Theory of Rational Choice (SDTR)] An option $O$ is rationally permissible in situation $S$ if and only if it is not stochastically dominated by any other option in $S$. \end{description}

+Whereas SDR is about as uncontroversial as normative principles come, SDTR is radically revisionary.
+The only previous advocate of this view that I am aware of is \cite{manski2011actualist} (who defends it on grounds very different from those I will give below, but with which I am broadly sympathetic).\footnote{Manski is somewhat equivocal between SDTR and the even more revisionary view that an option is rationally permissible iff it is not \textit{(weakly) statewise} dominated.
+He seems to think that choosing a stochastically dominated option merits \textit{some} form of negative normative appraisal, while being reluctant to apply the epithet `irrational'.}

 What is the relationship between SDTR and expectationalism?
-In a broad range of cases, stochastic dominance is simply a weakening of expectational reasoning: In particular, whenever the expected choiceworthiness of all options is finite (i.e., neither infinite nor undefined), $O$ stochastically dominates $P$ only if it has greater expected choiceworthiness.
-So in these cases, SDTR is more permissive than expectationalism.
+In a broad range of cases (in particular, whenever the expected choiceworthiness of all options is finite---i.e., neither infinite nor undefined), $O$ stochastically dominates $P$ only if it has greater expected choiceworthiness.
+So in these cases, SDTR is strictly more permissive than expectationalism.
 But as we will see in \S \ref{section-stochasticdominancedecisiontheory}, there are other cases where SDTR can deliver guidance that expectational reasoning cannot, and is therefore less permissive.

-Like axiomatic expectationalism, SDTR does not constrain an agent's risk attitudes toward objective goods (in the absence of background uncertainty): In a situation where all that matters is saving lives, saving more lives is always better than saving fewer, and all the lives at stake have equal value, stochastic dominance does not require you to save three lives with probability .5 rather than one life for sure, or even to save 1000 lives with probability .5 rather than 10 lives with probability .51.\footnote{In fact, in this sort of case, SDTR and axiomatic expectationalism are very closely related: Given a fixed ordering of payoffs, it is possible to prefer $O$ to $P$ while satisfying the VNM axioms iff $P$ does not stochastically dominate $O$ (i.e., iff SDTR permits you to choose $O$ over $P$).
-The difference is that axiomatic expectationalism imposes global coherence requirements on an agent's preferences (e.g., Independence and Continuity) that SDTR does not.} This means that \textit{primitive} expectationalism has an apparent advantage over both axiomatic expectationalism and SDTR: It can explain why, in ordinary cases, you ought to maximize the expectation of objective goods like lives saved.
+Like axiomatic expectationalism, SDTR does not constrain an agent's risk attitudes toward objective goods (in the absence of background uncertainty): In a situation where all that matters is saving lives, saving more lives is always better than saving fewer, and all the lives at stake have equal value, stochastic dominance does not require you to save $10$ lives with probability $0.5$ rather than one life for sure, or even to save $1000$ lives with probability $0.5$ rather than $10$ lives with probability $0.51$.\footnote{In fact, in this sort of case, SDTR and axiomatic expectationalism are very closely related: Given a fixed ordering of payoffs, it is possible to prefer $O$ to $P$ while satisfying the VNM axioms iff $P$ does not stochastically dominate $O$ (i.e., iff SDTR permits you to choose $O$ over $P$).
+The difference is that axiomatic expectationalism imposes `global' constraints on an agent's preferences (e.g., Independence and Continuity) that SDTR does not.} This means that \textit{primitive} expectationalism has an apparent advantage over both axiomatic expectationalism and SDTR: It can explain why, in ordinary cases, you ought to maximize the expectation of objective goods like lives saved.